Aggressive cat behavior towards visitors, guest, children, and babies can be stopped.

 Indeed, this behavior is a real problem, but with a little time and patience from owners, it can be stopped.

-Many steps for addressing this behavior are most effective if taken when cats are kittens.
-An owner can deter feline hostility against humans and other cats at a young age by not encouraging rough play that includes biting and/or scratching.
+Steps for addressing this behavior are most effective if taken when cats are kittens.
+An owner can deter feline hostility against humans and other cats at a young age.
+Do not encourage rough play that includes biting and/or scratching.

-Rough play can be deterred by using loud noises, such as the clapping of hands or rattling of pennies in a can, to redirect the cat’s attention.
-Another useful method involves withdrawing affection when an incident occurs instead of inflicting punishment.
-A cat used to affectionate treatment will quickly notice an owner’s lack of favorable attention and realize that bad behavior is boring.
+Rough play can be deterred by using loud noises.
+Try clapping of hands or rattling of pennies in a can.
+This helps to redirect the cat’s attention.
+Another useful method involves withdrawing affection.
+Do this when an incident occurs instead of inflicting punishment.
+A cat used to affectionate treatment will quickly notice an owner’s lack of favorable attention.
+Thus begin to realize that bad behavior is boring.

-An additional step that can be taken when cats are kittens to avoid aggressive behavior in the future is to accustom the animal to being touched at an early age.
+Here is an additional step when cats are kittens to avoid aggressive cat behavior.
+Try to accustom the kitty to human touch at an early age.
 This step can also be taken with older cats with a bit more care.
 Start by petting the cat’s head and when it is relaxed.
 Avoiding sudden movements, continue to pet it along its back and tail.
 Talk to the cat while petting it and follow the session with a treat.
-The more a kitten is used to being touched early in life, the more unlikely it will be to develop aggressive behavioral tendencies, particularly against humans, later in life.
+Human contact with your kitten will reduce aggressive cat behavior through life.

-For older cats with behavior problems toward humans, try letting the cat get hungry, and then have the person their aggression was directed to hold a favorite treat.
-Allow the cat the approach the person on its own terms to develop a sense of trust and confidence.
-If the cat refuses to approach the person, start with an already-trusted family member administering the treat while the offending person is in the same room, or at least the house.
+For older cats with behavior problems toward humans.
+Try letting the cat get hungry and have the person kitty is aggressive toward offer a favorite treat.
+Allow the cat to approach the person on its own terms to develop a sense of trust and confidence.
+If the cat refuses to approach the person then start with an already-trusted family member.
+Do this while the offending person is in the same room, or at least the house.

 The key to successfully stopping aggressive cat behavior involves more than cat training.
-While training certainly helps, the problem can best be stopped with time, patience, and the understanding that in order to overcome behavioral issues, a cat, much like humans, needs to overcome its fears.
+While training certainly helps.
+The problem can best be stopped with time, patience, and the understanding by you the owner.
+In order to overcome behavioral issues, a cat needs to overcome its fears.